dafo16ac/df-portfolio/README.md

 I am Davide, graduate in Finance with a background in Philosophy.

 Lifelong learning has always been of the utmost importance to me.
-That is why I have started to expand (always increasing) my knowledge and dexterity in providing the most accurate interpretation and presentation of the data.
+That is why I have started to expand (always increasing, never enough) my knowledge and dexterity in providing the most accurate interpretation and presentation of the data.

 Here is my *Portfolio* with an overview of and respective links to my projects in Data Science - Engineering.